Studumb/RemoveDuplicate/README.md

 # Remove Duplicate
 Remove duplicate tools given by the "spacecreate" cheat.
-These are the instruction and the source code, [download the mod](https://github.com/Studumb/RemoveDuplicate/releases) here
+This the instruction and the source code, [download the mod](https://github.com/Studumb/RemoveDuplicate/releases) here

 ### How to remove duplicated tool:
 - In order to remove duplicated tools, buy those new items shown below.